eroesti/eroesti.github.io/README.md

 # The ID-Predict Repository

-Reports and articles are loaded in this repo.
+Reports and articles are loaded in this repository.

 Reports page:
 - modified in pages/about.md

 Articles page:
-- are posts, which are saved in the posts folder with the following pattern:  `YEAR-MONTH-DAY-title.MARKUP`(example: `2011-12-31-new-years-eve-is-awesome.md`)
+- are posts, which are saved in the _posts folder with the following pattern:  `YEAR-MONTH-DAY-title.MARKUP`(example: `2011-12-31-new-years-eve-is-awesome.md`)